kamon-io/kanela/README.md

 Scala-Friendly API to define the custom instrumentation in a declarative manner.

 Kamon has several module that need to instrument the app to introduce itself in the internal components.
-Introducing this Agent, you have other way to instrument your app / library /framework through a simple and declarative API and get additional features such as retransformation of the loaded classes (so it's possible to attach agent on the runtime), revoke the instrumentation when the app is in a critical state, and so on.
+Introducing this Agent, you have other way to instrument your `app / library / framework` through a simple and declarative API and get additional features such as retransformation of the loaded classes (so it's possible to attach agent on the runtime), revoke the instrumentation when the app is in a critical state, and so on.

 ### How to use the Agent API?

-The agent provides 3 kinds of transformation:

-* **Advisor:** introduce changes on methods and constructors for a given type matcher.
-* **Interceptor:** intercept a method execution, introducing a proxy method in the middle.
-* **Mixin:** compose existing types with new types in order to enrich them with new capabilities.

 The API has a version for *Java* and other one for *Scala*.
 To define the transformations you have to extends the `KamonInstrumentation` type (picking the Java or the Scala version) and define a new module in the configuration, as you can see